AceOfSpades1061/AceOfSpades1061/README.md

   },

   repositories = {
-    ["skiovox-helper_mv3"] = "A port of the helper extension for the skiovox exploit, now ported and used for the new one by crosbreaker."
+    ["skiovox-helper_mv3"] = "A port of the helper extension for the skiovox exploit, now used for the new one by crosbreaker."
                              "https://github.com/AceOfSpades1061/skiovox-helper_mv3"
     ["SpadesCorner"] = "An advanced proxy based off of Scramjet.
 [ARCHIVED]" "https://github.com/AceOfSpades1061/SpadesCorner"